A comprehensive resource for safe and responsible laser use

 Bounce houses and slides (inflatable amusement rides)

-Deaths: There have been at least three recent reported deaths: a Pennsylvania man in June 2010, a 5-year-old boy killed in Kansas in March 2010, and a 5-year-old girl drowned in Florida in January 2010.
+Deaths: As of mid-2010, there have been at least three recent reported deaths: a Pennsylvania man in June 2010, a 5-year-old boy killed in Kansas in March 2010, and a 5-year-old girl drowned in Florida in January 2010.

 Injuries: In 2004 there were 4,900 injuries (up from 1,300 in 1997) according to the Consumer Product Safety Commission.
 MSNBC reported: “At least 10 inflatables around the country have been toppled by winds or collapsed under too much weight in the last two months [April - June 2011], injuring more than 40 people, according to www.rideaccidents.com, a website that tracks amusement ride accidents.”